Handbook for Bachelor of Science in Nursing

 HOW tO APPLY fOR PROGRAM ADMISSION

-- Submit the Application to the Nursing Program
+- Submit Application to the Nursing Program (Appendix A) to Department Chair.

-- Submit a reference form (Nursing Handbook Appendix A).
+- Submit a reference form (Appendix B) along with Application to the Nursing Program.
 The reference form validates safe and recent practice experience as a registered nurse within the last three years prior to acceptance.
 Or, submit a form from a nursing faculty member if graduation was in the past year and you have not practiced as a registered nurse.
 Alternatively, applicants may complete a RN refresher course.

 - Prior to enrolling in the program, applicants must complete all non-nursing courses listed in the degree requirements.
 Exception of up to six semester credit hours may be made in consultation with program faculty.